Research Areas

 @article{nokey,

-title = {The time-course of attention engagement in a single-stream RSVP design},
+title = {The time course of attention engagement in a single-stream rapid serial visual presentation design},

 author = {Arianna Schiano Lomoriello and Paola Sessa and Paul E. Dux and Mattia Doro and Roberto Dell’Acqua},